 In my experience, their results are 10-15% higher than what people in the industry are really being paid.
 Many people I’ve met have verified that the GDMag salaries are higher than what their company pays.
 But it’s a good place to start while you’re gathering info.

-Because we like you, we’ve gone ahead and pulled together salary numbers from multiple sources for a few of the most common jobs in the game industry.
+Because I like you, I’ve gone ahead and pulled together salary numbers from multiple sources for a few of the most common jobs in the game industry.
 Save yourself some time by checking out these in-depth articles:

 People in your Network